ElTinmar/VideoReader/README.md

 - If the task is already multithreaded (e.g. SVD from openBLAS), using several consumer thread processes can be worse
 - If the task is already multithreaded (e.g. SVD from openBLAS), reducing OMP_NUM_THREADS (controls the number of parrallel threads for openBLAS) and increasing the number of consumers may increase performance
 - There is no clear speed gain when using hardware acceleration to decode frames from the video file
-- Running the consumer processing code on the GPU when possible can yield a significant speed-up
+- TO TEST Running the consumer processing code on the GPU when possible can yield a significant speed-up

 General advice